 Have an avalanche safety kit and know how to use it!
 Make sure you have the proper training for the conditions and don't overestimate what you can do.
 Avalanche safety courses are available in the area from Rockaboo, Yamnuska and the University of Calgary.
 These courses are either 2 or 4 days, and they help with a variety of skills including terrain recognition and management, reading avalanche bulletins and using an avalanche safety kit.

 - Be Real

 Plan a trip that meets your expectations and experience.
 Don't be afraid to start small!
 Even "simple" excursions in the mountains can be more challenging than you think, especially once you consider the elevation, the temperatures and the snowfall.
 Trails are often described by people who live here, so an "easy" trail in the mountains is not the same as an "easy" trail on the prairies.
 Find out what works for everyone in your group and start from there.
 You can always plan more challenging excursions once you know the area.

-Are you prepared for winter in the mountains?
-For expert advice on avalanche safety in the mountains, see this article, written with the help of Lisa Paulson, Visitor Safety Specialist for Banff National Park.
+It's time to prepare for winter in the mountains!
+For expert advice on avalanche safety, see this article, written with the help of Lisa Paulson, Visitor Safety Specialist for Banff National Park.